Industrial-static/Industrial-Strength-Marketing/src/content/contact.md

 show_in_menu: "false"
 title: CONTACT US
 seo:
-  page_title: "Contact Us: Award-Winning Industrial Marketing Agency"
+  page_title: "Contact Us: Award-Winning Industrial Marketing Agency."
   description: Please use the form on this page for any general inquiries about
     projects, our work, or just to say "hi."
+  noindex: false
 ---
 # Contact Us
 Please use the form on this page for any general inquiries about projects, our work, or just to say "hi."
 If you are looking for employment, please visit our <a href="/about/careers/">Careers page</a> to learn more about working with us, and a list of open positions.</p>